mtcorread/mtcorread/README.md

 # Hi, I'm Martha Correa-Delval

-I am a Research Software Engineer at the Advanced Research Computing department at Durham University and the UK's National Institute for Particle Physics Phenomenology.
+I am a Research Software Engineer at the Advanced Research Computing department at Durham University and the UK's National Centre of Particle Physics.
 My work focuses on developing, optimising, and supporting research software — from simulation frameworks to performance-critical scientific applications.

 I have an interdisciplinary background that combines Artificial Intelligence, simulation, and human-computer interaction.